openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

     >NOTE:
     >* Starting with the 2021.1 release, the Model Optimizer converts topologies keeping shape-calculating sub-graphs by default, which allows correct shape propagation during reshaping.
     >* Older versions of IRs are not guaranteed to reshape successfully.
 Please re-generate them with the Model Optimizer of the latest version of OpenVINO™.
-    >* It is required to reshape the network before loading to the plugin for ONNX models with dynamic input shape that were imported with the help of ONNX importer
+    >* It is required to reshape the network before loading to the plugin for ONNX models with not fully defined input shape that were imported with the help of ONNX importer

 2. Setting a new batch dimension value with the `InferenceEngine::CNNNetwork::setBatchSize` method